What are Payouts?

 Each status reflects a different failure origin:

 ERROR— An internal system error on KillB’s side.
-No funds were disbursed.FAILED— The disbursement was declined by the beneficiary’s bank due to invalid or incorrect account details provided by the sender.REJECTED— The payout was blocked by a compliance review on KillB’s side and will not be processed.
+No funds were disbursed.FAILED— The disbursement was declined by the beneficiary’s bank due to invalid or incorrect account details provided by the sender.REJECTED— The payout was blocked by a compliance review on KillB’s side.
+Funds are returned to your pre-fund balance via the refund flow.

 When does a REFUNDED status occur?